MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 when you need to test for cat vs chopstick collisions.

 > [action]
 > Add the following code to the top of *GameScene.swift* before the class definition.
+That is right after the two imports.
 >
 ```
 /* Tracking enum for use with character and sushi side */